By: Lauren Zajac, MD, MPH, FAAP

 Safer alternatives include a cold washcloth or massaging the gums with a clean finger.

-early dental health—start young to prevent cavities and tooth decay!
+Start oral health early to prevent cavities and tooth decay!

 Sunscreen

-Always use sunscreen with SPF 15 to 30 while outdoors during the warm months.
+sunscreen with at least SPF 15 (up to SPF 50) while outdoors during the warm months.

 When possible, choose mineral-based products such as zinc oxide sunscreen instead of chemical-based products like oxybenzone.